python/cpython/Doc/library/tokenize.rst

    string; a 2-tuple ``(srow, scol)`` of ints specifying the row and column where the token begins in the source; a 2-tuple ``(erow, ecol)`` of ints specifying the row and column where the token ends in the source; and the line on which the token was found.
-The line passed is the *physical* line, that is, continuation lines are not handled specially.
+The line passed (the last tuple item) is the *logical* line; continuation lines are included.

    .. versionadded:: 2.2